1. The examiners of each paper shall consist of three to four experts in the relevant field.

-7. Even if there is a "D" in the evaluation of the examiners, the Editorial Board shall decide whether to reexamine when it evaluated more than A⋅B⋅D (if three examiners), or more than A⋅B⋅C⋅D (if four examiners, A⋅A⋅C⋅D, A⋅B⋅B⋅D etc.).
+7. To prevent unjust damage of author, even if there is a "D" in the evaluation of the examiners, the Editorial Board shall decide whether to reexamine when it evaluated more than A⋅B⋅D (if three examiners), or more than A⋅B⋅C⋅D (if four examiners, A⋅A⋅C⋅D, A⋅B⋅B⋅D etc.).

-8. The paper subject to Re-examination may be submitted only once after the 2nd following volume.
+8. The paper subject to Re-examination may be submitted after following volume until one year.
 A author subject to re-examination shall express his/her intention to re-examined within one month, and if not it shall be judged disapproval.

 9. The Re-examination shall be conducted by selecting one to two examiners and finally evaluated by the editorial board.